Preparing, Submitting, Receiving and Investigating a Report of a Research Compliance Concern

 - professional differences of opinion with any of the involved individuals that might reasonably be expected to affect objectivity in considering the case.

 Intake Completion.
-If the research compliance concern will not be pursued, will be pursued by a regulatory committee or research office, or will be referred for an external investigation, the complainant will be notified.
-Otherwise, the complainant will be notified that the report has been received by the RCO, and a case number and contact information for the DRCI will be provided.
+If the process reveals that the research compliance concern will not be pursued or will be pursued by a regulatory committee or research office, the complainant will be notified.
+Otherwise, the complainant will be notified that the report has been received by RCO, and a case number and contact information for the DRCI will be provided.

 B. Assessment Process